eckon/money-tracker-backend/README.md

 ```

 ## production environment
-Currently it is running via `railway.app` and uses `discord` to handle auth tokens.
+Currently the service is running via `railway.app`, the database is hosted on `planetscale.com` and for authentication it uses `discord`.
-- it exists a production and testing env
+- it exists a production and testing environment

 ### Variables
 Generally there are a few things needed for production (and probably others) to run.
 These can be found in the `.env.example` file